-- S. O. P. 's: In addition to this course syllabus, the home page and the "General Information" page of the instructor's website: faculty.deanza.edu/kleincharles/ is also considered part of the course syllabus, and hence you are also bound by and responsible for the information contained therein. - Attendance: Since mathematics is cumulative in nature, attendance at all classes is expected.
-Students should be aware of appropriate drop dates (April 17, May 27-See special notes on Dropping a Class in the Schedule of Classes or the General Information page of the instructor's website).
+- S. O. P. 's: In addition to this course syllabus, the instructor's "Home page" and the "General Information" page of the instructor's website: www.deanza.edu/faculty/kleincharles/ is also considered part of the course syllabus, and hence you are also responsible for and bound by the information contained therein. - Attendance: Since mathematics is cumulative in nature, attendance at all classes is expected.
+Students should be aware of appropriate drop dates (January 22, March 3 -See special notes on Dropping a Class in the Schedule of Classes or the General Information page of the instructor's website).
 It is the student's complete responsibility to drop this class as I will not drop anyone from the class. - Homework: Homework assignments represent the student's opportunity to learn what was taught, by practicing both mechanical skills and problem-solving techniques.
-The student is responsible for all problems associated with the sections of the text covered each class meeting. - Exams: Each exam will be announced about a few days in advance.
+The student is expected to do -and is responsible for- all assigned problems associated with the section(s) of the text covered each class meeting. - Mini-Test: Mini-Tests will be given intermittently throughout the quarter.
+Short (a day or so) notice will be given, and a missed Mini-Test (approx. 40 pts.) cannot be made up.
+Mini-Tests will be worth a total of approximately 160 points.

+Exams: Each exam will be announced about a few days in advance.
 Students are required to take exams when scheduled, including the final.
 There are no makeup's of any kind; the final exam will count twice; one lowest exam score will be dropped.
-For example, if one of the midterm exams is the lowest, then the final score will replace that midterm score. (i.e., exam scores of 50, 60, and 70, and a final exam score of 65 will give you exam points of 60, 65, 65, 70 which means you just gained 15 free points (average goes up).
-However, with exam scores of 50, 60, and 70, and a final exam score of 40 will give you scores of 40, 50, 60, 70, and thus your overall average will be pulled down. - If your lowest exam score is the result of cheating or cell phone mis-use, that score will not be dropped, but the next lowest will.
+For example, if one of the midterm exams is the lowest, then the final score will replace that midterm score. (i.e., exam scores of 50, 60, and 70, and a final exam score of 65 will give you exam points of 60, 65, 65, 70 - which means you just gained 15 free points (average goes up).
+However, with exam scores of 50, 60, and 70, and a final exam score of 40 will give you scores of 40, 50, 60, 70, and thus your overall average will be pulled down.

-- If you need to leave the room during a mini-test or exam, your paper is turned in and you are done. - At the end of the minitest/exam, you will have ten seconds to turn in your paper.
-If it is turned in late, a late penalty (see below) will be assessed.
+- If your lowest exam score is the result of cheating or cell phone mis-use, that score will not be dropped, but the next lowest will. - If you need to leave the room during a mini-test or exam, your paper is turned in and you are done. - At the end of the minitest/exam, you will have ten seconds to turn in your paper.
+If it is turned in late, a late penalty of a minimum of 10 % off, up to no credit, will be assessed for any mini-test, exam or other assigned work that is turned in late.
 It is not fair for you to continue working while others are turning in their work.